About: Accreditation

 Institutional and Regional Accreditation

-The Art Institute of Chicago is a private, nonprofit corporation.
-The School of the Art Institute of Chicago (SAIC) is a professional college of the visual and related arts, accredited since 1936 by the Higher Learning Commission of the North Central Association of Colleges and Schools (NCA), and as a charter member since 1944 by the National Association of Schools of Art and Design (NASAD).
+The Art Institute of Chicago is a private, non-profit corporation.
+The School of the Art Institute of Chicago (SAIC) is a professional college of the visual and related arts, accredited since 1936 by the Higher Learning Commission.

 Higher Learning Commission